 Few destinations have been able to captivate visitors as fast as Peru.
-The huge legacy left by the Inca Empire, its fascinating mixture of cultures, the kindness of its people, peaks and overflowing nature or a gastronomy capable of seducing the most demanding palates, are more than enough arguments for this Andean country to occupy a place of privilege in your heart.
-Love at first sight, without a doubt, is a good way to define what it feels discover the called Sacred Valley of the Incas.
-Discover the Inca fortress of Ollantaytambo, cradle of the forbidden love story between Ollantay ( inca warrior of the Pachaqutec emperor) and Ima Sumaq (daughter of the emperor), visit the famous craft market of Pisaq.
+The huge legacy left by the Inca Empire, its fascinating mixture of cultures, the kindness of its people, peaks and overflowing nature, and gastronomy capable of seducing the most demanding palates, are more than enough arguments for this Andean country to occupy a place of privilege in your heart.
+Love at first sight, without a doubt, is a good way to define what it feels like to discover the called Sacred Valley of the Incas.
+Discover the Inca fortress of Ollantaytambo, the cradle of the forbidden love story between Ollantay (Inca warrior of the Pachaqutec emperor) and Ima Sumaq (daughter of the emperor), visit the famous craft market of Pisaq.

-This tour will take us through Puerto Maldonado that offers us an incredible opportunities to immerse yourself in the Amazon jungle and learn everything you need to know about this wonderful land and its inhabitants.
+This tour will take us through Puerto Maldonado which offers us an incredible opportunity to immerse ourselves in the Amazon jungle and learn everything you need to know about this wonderful land and its inhabitants.
 You will experience and enjoy some of the most fascinating scenarios; like the macaw clay lick where hundreds of parrots and macaws converge every day to eat the clay of the rivers.
 You can also visit the lakes and natural rivers, where there are dozens of alligators, turtles, giant otters, and piranhas.

 The Inca Trail is a fascinating, extraordinary attraction for any traveler who goes to the city of Cusco.
-This Inca Route is one of the best visited destinations in the world, likewise it is considered as the most beautiful track that a tourist can make.
+This Inca Route is one of the best visited destinations in the world, likewise, it is considered the most beautiful track that a tourist can make.

 Lima, the City of Kings, the City three times Crowned, city of experiences, is for those interested in colonial monuments, enthusiasts of archeology, collectors of handicrafts, birdwatchers, museum lovers, passionate about beaches, games in casinos and tasters of good food of the world.
 In colonial Lima important temples, convents, mansions and balconies were built.
 The arrival of modernity did not transform the Historic Center, today recognized as a World Heritage Site.
 Recognized worldwide for its colonial monuments, museums, casinos and casinos and its excellent cuisine The city of Lima, is usually the gateway to Peru for international flights and is easily combinable with any other destination in Peru.